AndiWeiss/alx-wol/README.md

 ## * news *

+Since version 2.1 alx-wol is prepared for an easy adaption to other distributions than Ubuntu.
+First implemented is Debian.

 Since version 2.0 of alx-wol this can not only be used to get alx driver with wake on lan working.